The legal position on removing a personal representative before a grant of probate has been issued

-Our team of specialist contentious probate lawyers are regularly asked about executors disputes and in particular removing a personal representative before a Grant of Probate has been issued.
+Our team of specialist contentious probate lawyers are regularly asked about executors disputes and in particular removing a personal representative.
+One particularly common enquiry is whether a personal representative can be removed before a Grant of Probate has been issued.
 Here is a brief summary of the legal position:

 Under section 116 of the Senior Courts Act 1981 the court has the power to remove (or ‘pass over’) a personal representative, more commonly referred to as an executor (or administrator), prior to the Grant of Probate.

 (1) If by reason of any special circumstances it appears to the High Court to be

 necessary or expedient to appoint as administrator some person other than the

 person who, but for this section, would in accordance with probate rules have been